Nelarius/playground/README.md

 * Normalize resource names in MeshManager and ShaderManager using r-lyeh's Unify lib.
 * Consistency: Vector should return matrix representations as well, just like Quaternion
 * Rendering matrices use Matrix4f
-* Implement directional light component
 * Implement Transform component & rendering system using my math module
-* Scripting system needs context, managers, and ECS subsystems to be bound
-  * Entity needs to be bound in such a way that we have direct access to component pointers
-  * There needs to be read/write access for the components.
-  * Create wrapper/binding for unordered_map, so that scripts can access material values
 * Figure out a mechanism to make `componentPointer<C>` private/not part of Entity API.
 * Bundle has iterators
 * Add R'lyeh's profit lib to profile execution times of critical methods